-This course continues the study of computerized spreadsheets using Microsoft® Excel.
+This course continues the study of computerized spreadsheets using Microsoft[®] Excel.
 Advanced topics are covered which include sophisticated functions, creating templates, working with databases, consolidating data, analyzing data, macros, and collaborating with others.
 This course can be offered on ground or on line.
 Prerequisite: CSA134/CSA134DE Microsoft Excel

-Advanced Microsoft Word CSA231/CSA231DE - 2 credits
+Advanced Microsoft Word CSA231 - 2 credits

 This course expands the student's knowledge of Microsoft Word.
 The student will use advanced features of Word to enhance documents and presentation of text as well as organize text in documents.
 The student will learn valuable timesaving tips, learn how to add visual, eye-catching graphics, and master how to manage long documents.
-This course can be offered on ground or online.
 Prerequisite: CSA132/CSA132DE Microsoft Word